glennsp/com.mill/README.md

 ### Change Log:

 ##### v1.0.6
-Added support for Energy (requires re-pairing if device is added prior to version 1.0.6).
-Set power consumption in the device settings to match the heater model.
+* Added support for Energy (may require re-pairing if device is added prior to version 1.0.6)
+* Fixed issues with flows with multiple devices

 ##### v1.0.5
 * Support for new app store